Skip to main content

 How Most Blades Are Manufactured

 Our industry uses three primary methods for manufacturing diamond blades: sintering, laser welding, and silver brazing.
-Devour blades are manufactured differently.
+Devour diamond blades are manufactured differently.
 Before we get to that, here’s a brief description of the three most common manufacturing methods:

 • Sintering – A process that relies on a bonding metal to fix diamonds to a steel core.
 The bonding metal is placed on the blade.
 Diamonds are then set in the metal before the entire blade is put into a sintering furnace to fuse everything together.